tomfa/notes.webutvikling.org/src/content/post/2016-09-20-using-aws-route-53-and-ses-to-handle-dns-and-e-mail/index.md

 ---
-title: 'Using AWS Route 53 and SES to handle DNS and e-mail'
+title: "Using AWS Route 53 and SES to handle DNS and e-mail"
 pubDate: 2016-09-20
 heroImage: /images/mails.png
-tags: ['guide', aws, domain names, email, forwarding, lambda, ses]
+tags: ["guide", aws, domain names, email, forwarding, lambda, ses]
 ---

 Some notes on using AWS for handling DNS and e-mail. **Task 1**: example.com, www.example.com should go to some Cloudfront, and api.example.com should go to a Heroku app.